-Self-sabotage is a real career ruiner.
+Have you been sabotaging your career?
 In my last post, 6 Types of Self-Sabotage that are Affecting Your Career, I talked specifically about the 6 most common varieties of self-sabotage within the career space.
 This is a really important topic and I have seen so many people come unstuck because of self-sabotage.
 How would you feel knowing that you missed out on your dream career, or that it took twice as long to achieve your dreams because of something that you were doing?
-In this post I am going to take you through some strategies to stop self-sabotage from taking over your career.
+In this post I am going to take you through some strategies to stop sabotaging your career once and for all.

 There is an old saying, that insanity is doing the same thing over and over again, expecting different results.
 Now, I am not suggesting that you are insane, but you do keep repeating the same self-sabotage behaviour and wondering why you aren't achieving your dreams.